kettlewell/bashisms/README.md

-# bashisms
+# SNIPS
-Yet Another Misnomer ...
-A repository of scripts, snippets, clips and oneliners in any language
+Just a collection of snippets of code and one-liners that I've acquired, or find useful in some way shape or form.

 This is likely useless to most people.

 It's just cobbled together collection of scripts that are likely specific to a particular task, and generally not generic enough for general consumption.

 I could probably put these into gists, but this just seemed easier at the time

-## NOTE TO SELF
-Rename this repo... something more descriptive, like scriptisms or snippets... snippets may be a descent way to go here
+I'll probably put these into org-mode files at some point for easier public consumption but I'm still on my org-mode learning path  :)